-- 6.9.
-When the chairperson rises or speaks during a meeting of the Council: - a) any Councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - b) every Councillor present must be silent to enable the chairperson to be heard without interruption.
+- 6.9 When the Chairperson rises or speaks during a meeting of the Council: - a) any Councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and - b) every Councillor present must be silent to enable the Chairperson to be heard without interruption.

-7. MODES OF ADDRESS
+7 MODES OF ADDRESS

-- 7.1.
-If the chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or Mayor [Surname] or 'Madam Mayor'. - 7.2.
-Where the chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3.
-A Councillor is to be addressed as 'Councillor [surname]'. - 7.4.
-A Council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the Chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or Mayor [Surname] or 'Madam Mayor'. - 7.2 Where the Chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A Councillor is to be addressed as 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation or as Mr/Ms [surname].

-8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

-- 8.1.
-At a meeting of the Council, the general order of business is as fixed by resolution of the Council. - 8.2.
-The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
-Such a motion can be moved without notice.

-Note: Part 13 of this Code allows Council to deal with items of business by exception/englobo.
+- 8.1 At a meeting of the Council, the general order of business is as fixed by resolution of the Council. - 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice. - Note: Part 13 of this Code allows Council to deal with items of business by exception/Englobo. - 8.3 Despite clauses 10.20 10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put. - 8.4 Where an agenda item is the subject of public access the matter will be dealt with following that address.